Skip to content

 What's happening under the hood

-Gift count × average + major gift total.
-The formula is listed in full below.
+Annual total = (gift count × average gift value) + major gift total.
+The full formula is shown below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 What this doesn't capture